salt-formulas/salt-formula-xtrabackup/README.rst

           user: username
           password: password

-  .. note:: full_backups_to_keep param states how many backup will be stored locally on xtrabackup client
+.. note:: The ``full_backups_to_keep`` parameter states how many backup will be stored locally on xtrabackup client.

 Backup client with ssh/rsync to remote host with compression and non-default backup directory on server:

 .. code-block:: yaml